khosalan/gameProject/README.md

   Need to design the database properly

 Need to do
-  Level display for each scenario - finished for one scenario Update the player remarks in DB after finishing up the each level - about 75% Include preprocessor in ink scripts to change images, sounds,etc Write the preprocessor functions in unity
+  Level display for each scenario - finished for one scenario
+  Include preprocessor in ink scripts to change images, sounds,etc - finshed for levels 1,2 in scenario 1
   Need to write the intro text - still now
   Have to gain some images for the gameplay
-  Need to write intro about the scenario to display when clicking the scenario some kindof animation work for the story evalution part properly
+  Need to write intro about the scenario to display when clicking the scenario some kindof animation work for the story - finshed for levels 1,2 in scenario 1 evalution part properly

 Should take care in Evaluation Views